ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * virtual threads are _user-mode_ threads, so the overhead of their creation and _context switching_ is negligible
-* the core Java library has been refactored to make I/O operations non-blocking
+* the Java core library has been refactored to make I/O operations non-blocking
 * the virtual thread stack is much smaller and dynamically resizable

 Java _virtual threads_ are a solution to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_.
-Considerable work has been done in the Java core library to make the existing threading and I/O classes compatible with virtual threads.
+Considerable work has been done in the Java core library to make it compatible with virtual threads.
 For your applications to benefit from using virtual threads, you need to follow known guidelines.
-Also, third-party dependencies used in your applications, must be refactored to become compatible with virtual threads.
+Also, third-party dependencies used in your applications must be refactored by their owners or patched to become compatible with virtual threads.